lzapffe/ds_labs/lab-06.md

     ## 10 Full-Time Tenured Faculty 2009   16.8
     ## # ℹ 45 more rows

-Line graph of the data set:
+Standard line graph of the data set:

 ``` r
 staff_long %>%